my-attic/n3rd_stack_java/README.md

     ./tools/newmodel.js Animal '{"name":"String","species":"String"}'

-4 java files has been generated and `Router.java` has been updated :
+4 java files has been generated :

-    The file src/models/Animal.java was saved!
     The file src/repositories/Animals.java was saved!
     The file src/controllers/Animals.java was saved!
-    The file src/routes/Animals.java was saved!
+    The file routes/Animals.groovy was saved!
-    The file src/routes/Router.java was saved!
+    The file src/models/Animal.java was saved!

 - `src/models/Animal.java` : our model
 - `src/repositories/Animals.java` : code to persist model
 - `src/controllers/Animals.java` : CRUD REST services
-- `src/routes/Animals.java` : routes for calling services
+- `routes/Animals.groovy` : routes for calling services
-- `src/routes/Router.java` is generated from list of java files in `routes` package
+- All `routes/*.groovy` are run when N3rd.stack is starting ()

 In the same Terminal, type this command :

     mvn compile

->>If all is ok, you can see that **Jetty** restart and reload files
+>>If all is ok, you can see that **Jetty** restart and reload files (if you only change routes, but don't modifiy java code, you have to stop and restart `mvn jetty:run` ...
+I'm working on it)

+>>You can write your own models, routes, controllers etc. ...

 ###Test services